-One of the reasons so many people visit church on Easter Sunday is because there are more personal invitations that week.
+One of the reasons so many people visit a church on Easter Sunday is because there are more personal invitations that week.

 It’s easy to ask your church to invite others on Easter.
 It’s almost expected.

-But this is something you can work on and make a part of your culture year round.
+But this is something you can work on and make a part of your culture year-round.
 You can make it normal for your church to expect and invite guests every week.
 You can keep the focus on inviting, reminding your church that you are there FOR the community.
 That your church exists for outsiders, not just insiders.

 Wouldn’t it be great if your church had a culture of inviting?
-Wouldn’t it be great if people naturally looked for ways to invite their friends and neighbors throughout the year, not just on Easter.
+Wouldn’t it be great if people naturally looked for ways to invite their friends and neighbors throughout the year, not just on Easter?

 Easter is special, partly because of the focus on the community in the weeks leading up to the big day.
 Keep that focus year-round.